tsheth/Cloud-One-Container-Image-Security-Demo/README.md

 ## Technical Details

-* Creates an EC2 instance with the following security group allowing:
+* Creates an EC2 instance (SmartcheckJumphost) with the following security group allowing:
     * TCP 80 (HTTP)
     * TCP 22 (SSH)
-    * TCP 5000 - 5001 (Docker registry)
+    * TCP 5000 - 5001 (Docker registry) - see the [Smart Check CI/CD pipelines](https://github.com/OzNetNerd/Deep-Security-Smart-Check-Pipeline-GitLab) repo for more information
 * Creates an EKS cluster
 * Automatically installs a self-signed certificate and enables [pre-registry scanning](https://github.com/deep-security/smartcheck-helm/wiki/Configure-pre-registry-scanning)

+Note: The Smartcheck Jumphost is used to set up the environment as well interact with the Kubernetes cluster.

 ## Instructions
 1. Clone this repo: